 American Council of the Blind of Metropolitan Chicago vs. City of Chicago

-On September 23, 2019, DRA and Proskauer Rose LLP, on behalf of the American Council of the Blind of Metropolitan Chicago and three individual plaintiffs, filed a landmark class action lawsuit against the Chicago Department of Transportation.
 The lawsuit alleges that Chicago ignores blind pedestrians in its pedestrian planning, sometimes ignoring their safety needs and sometimes actively making it harder for them to cross streets safely and independently, all in violation of federal law.
-In March 2022, a federal judge certified a class comprising all blind or low-vision pedestrians who use the City of Chicago’s signalized pedestrian intersections.

-In particular, Chicago has refused to install pedestrian traffic signals that convey street crossing information to blind people through noises and/or vibrations from pedestrian signal poles.
+In particular, Chicago has neglected to install pedestrian traffic signals that convey street crossing information to blind people through noises and/or vibrations from pedestrian signal poles.
 Chicago has only 11 intersections with such accessible pedestrian signals (“APSs”), out of 2,672 intersections with pedestrian signals for people who can see.
 This number—less than half of one percent—may be the worst of any major metropolitan area in the United States.

 Press Releases